Click on the links below to find the information you want

 For many of the 'more senior' participants, regular exercise on foot was becoming a increasing burden on aging joints and muscles but cycling is becoming increasingly recognised as a low impact form of exercise that is relatively easily achieved.
 Many of the CycloFit participants are back riding a bike after a "lengthy absence" and enjoying the experience.

 Cycling Southland launched the CycloFit initiative at the Velodrome many years ago and, from its modest beginnings, the programme is now delivered three times a week to satisfy the increasing demand.
-Twenty five mountain bikes plus several adult trikes have been purchased and on many occasions, the sessions are fully subscribed.
+Twenty five mountain bikes plus several adult trikes have been purchased.
 The CycloFit programme's reputation has spread by word of mouth and the benefits and enjoyment of the participants is plain to see.
 Trained Cycling Southland personnel oversee the programme and offer advice and assistance whenever required.

 Cycling Southland Events Manager, Bruce Ross said that the programme, which was introduced as a trial, has exceeded all expectations and continues to go from strength to strength.
 "We felt as a responsible sporting organisation, that we had a role to play in promoting cycling as both a form of exercise and ultimately, as a form of transport.
 Cycling Southland also believed it could play an integral role in assisting with the objectives of the National Walking and Cycling Strategy, Getting There - On Foot, By Cycle.
 Plans are now being made to take competent groups of CycloFit participants onto the roads and now that their basic confidence has returned, this new challenge will be easily achieved.
 These groups will be given appropriate training and advice and will be accompanied by qualified personnel.